jonathanmorgan/context_text/README.md

                     #-- END open( activate_this ) --#

+                    # import django stuff - it is installed in your virtualenv, so you must import
+                    #     after activating virtualenv.
                     from django.core.wsgi import get_wsgi_application

+                    # load django application
                     application = get_wsgi_application()

             - and a bonus one that works with both Pythons 2 and 3 (the package `six` must be installed in your system's Python, not just in a virtualenv):

                     """